 One example of a wide-ranging impact is the product marking system, which indicates conformity with health, safety and environmental protection standards for certain products.
 The UK now has a new UK Conformity Assessed (UKCA) regime for goods sold on the GB market (England, Wales and Scotland), replacing the well-known EU CE regime.
-However, to ease the burden of this wide-ranging impact, the Government has confirmed that some goods placed on the GB market can continue to use the EU CE mark for a transitional period – but this will only be the case for as long as the EU and UK standards for the relevant goods don't diverge.
+However, to ease the burden of this wide-ranging impact, the Government has confirmed that some goods placed on the GB market can continue to use the EU CE mark until 1 January 2023 – but this will only be the case for as long as the EU and UK standards for the relevant goods don't diverge (it says there are no UK plans to diverge at this time).
 The new UKCA mark is not recognised in the EU however.
 Accordingly, products exported to the EU continue to need to comply with EU product standards and, where required, be marked with the CE mark.
 In addition, the UK is now treated as a 'third country' under the EU regime and so UK based operators in a supply chain may have seen their classification as a 'manufacturer', 'importer' or 'distributor' change – and with it the regulatory obligations placed on them (and vice versa).

 Packaging / labelling must also be updated, for example in relation to country of origin labelling.
 This impacts the vast majority of consumer goods businesses.
 Clearly goods manufactured in the UK can no longer be labelled as "produced/manufactured in the EU".